timerring/bilitool/README-en.md

 [简体中文](./README.md) | English

 > Welcome to use, feel free to provide feedback, and contribute to this project via PR.
+Please do not use it for any purpose that violates the community rules.

 `bilitool` is a Python toolkit for logging in, downloading videos, uploading videos to Bilibili, and more.
 It can be operated via command-line CLI or used as a library in other projects.